stellar/stellar-cli/FULL_HELP_DOCS.md

 ###### **Subcommands:**

-* `account-merge` — Transfers the XLM balance of an account to another account and removes the source account from the ledger Threshold: High
+* `account-merge` — Transfers the XLM balance of an account to another account and removes the source account from the ledger
 * `bump-sequence` — Bumps forward the sequence number of the source account to the given sequence number, invalidating any transaction with a smaller sequence number Threshold: Low
-* `change-trust` — Creates, updates, or deletes a trustline Learn more about trustlines: [Trustlines Encyclopedia Entry](https://developers.stellar.org/docs/learn/encyclopedia/transactions-specialized/trustlines/) Threshold: Medium
+* `change-trust` — Creates, updates, or deletes a trustline Learn more about trustlines: https://developers.stellar.org/docs/learn/encyclopedia/transactions-specialized/trustlines/ Threshold: Medium
 * `create-account` — Creates and funds a new account with the specified starting balance Threshold: Medium
 * `manage-data` — Sets, modifies, or deletes a data entry (name/value pair) that is attached to an account Learn more about entries and subentries: [Accounts section](../stellar-data-structures/accounts.mdx#subentries) Threshold: Medium
 * `payment` — Sends an amount in a specific asset to a destination account Threshold: Medium